Producer of the month: Divine Chocolate

 Divine was founded in Ghana in 1998 with a mission to create a global farmer-owned company and to 'make chocolate cherished and celebrated by everyone.'
 Once a luxury accessible only to the very wealthy, chocolate has a UK market value of almost £4 billion.
 20 years ago, Divine Chocolate took on the global chocolate giants to produce something distinctive and not widely available, standing apart from the large producers with Fairtrade chocolate bars.

 Try some of our selection of delicious Divine Chocolate Bars; we have 35g sized bars, perfect for tasting all the wonderful flavours.
 Our favourites include Caramel, Cappuccino and 70% Dark Chocolate.
-If your looking for an after dinner sweet then we recommend the Divine Ginger or Mint Thins.
-Then for a real treat we can't forget the delicious Divine salted caramel hot chocolate its chocolaty and creamy with a salty sweet twist.
+If your looking for a sweet treat then we recommend the delicious Divine salted caramel hot chocolate its chocolaty and creamy with a salty sweet twist.

 Where does fair trade chocolate come from?